obviateio/docker-nginx-accessfabric-certbot/README.md

 # docker-nginx-certbot
-Create and automatically renew website SSL certificates using the letsencrypt free certificate authority, and its client *certbot*, built on top of the nginx server.
+Create and automatically renew website SSL certificates using the letsencrypt free certificate authority, and its client *certbot*.
+Built upon [shakataganai/docker-nginx-accessfabric](https://github.com/obviateio/docker-nginx-accessfabric) for use with ScaleFT Access Fabric.
+For regular Nginx, see [staticfloat/docker-nginx-certbot](https://github.com/staticfloat/docker-nginx-certbot).

 # More information